(888) 552-6760 SCHEDULE AN APPOINTMENT

 Sputum cytology

-Doctors may wish to look at a sample of your sputum if they suspect you have lung cancer that started in the major airways of the lung, such as squamous cell lung cancer.
-You’re asked to provide samples by coughing up mucus in the morning for three consecutive days.
+Doctors may wish to look at a sample of the patient's sputum if they suspect lung cancer that started in the major airways of the lung, such as squamous cell lung cancer.
+The patient is asked to provide samples by coughing up mucus in the morning for three consecutive days.

 Thoracentesis

-If you have fluid building up around your lungs, your care team may wish to study it to determine whether you have cancer of the lining of your lungs, between your lung and your chest wall.
+If the patient has fluid building up around his or her lungs, the care team may wish to study it to determine whether the patient has cancer of the lining of the lungs, between the lung and chest wall.
 (Fluid buildup around the lung also can be caused by heart failure or an infection.)

-To remove a sample, doctors numb your skin before inserting a hollow needle between your ribs.
+To remove a sample, doctors numb the skin before inserting a hollow needle between the ribs.
 The needle removes fluid that is then sent to a lab.
 The lab looks to see whether the fluid contains malignant (cancerous) cells.

 Lung biopsy

-During a lung biopsy procedure, your doctor removes a small piece of tissue or fluid from the chest so it can be checked for cancer cells.
+During a lung biopsy procedure, the doctor removes a small piece of tissue or fluid from the chest so it can be checked for cancer cells.

 Biopsies may be performed with needles or through a surgical incision.
 One advantage to using a needle is that it can be done through the skin or the airway and does not require surgery.
 However, needle biopsies remove only a small amount of tissue.
 This small amount of tissue may not provide enough information to diagnose cancer and to perform genomic tests.

-Core biopsy: Your doctor may use a larger needle to remove a larger sample of tissue from your airways.
+The doctor may use a larger needle to remove a larger sample of tissue from the patient's airways.
 This procedure is called a core biopsy because the tissue that’s sampled is a small core.
 The larger sample size is an advantage of having a core biopsy.

-Transthoracic needle biopsy: This type of biopsy may be done if your care team suspects a tumor is in the outer part of your lungs.
-During a transthoracic needle biopsy, a needle is inserted through the skin of your chest wall.
-You will be given local anesthesia to numb the area.
+This type of biopsy may be performed if the care team suspects a tumor is located in the outer part of the patient's lungs.
+During a transthoracic needle biopsy, a needle is inserted through the skin of the chest wall.
+The patient is given local anesthesia to numb the area.
 The doctor uses a type of X-ray known as fluoroscopy or a CT scan to help guide the needle.

 Bronchoscopy

-Your doctor may use a bronchoscopy to look for tumors or blockages in the larger airways of your lungs.
-A bronchoscopy involves putting a bronchoscope, a thin flexible tube with a light and a video camera, down your throat and into your airways.
+The care team may use a bronchoscopy to look for tumors or blockages in the larger airways of the patient's lungs.
+A bronchoscopy involves putting a bronchoscope, a thin flexible tube with a light and a video camera, down the patient's throat and into his or her airways.
 Various procedures can be performed through a bronchoscope.

-Below are different types of bronchoscopy your doctor may order.
+Below are different types of bronchoscopy the doctor may order.

-Autofluorescence bronchoscopy: This technology allows our physicians to identify cancerous cells in the bronchial tubes that may not be visible under white light examination.
+This technology allows physicians to identify cancerous cells in the bronchial tubes that may not be visible under white light examination.
 The doctor can then remove a small sample of abnormal tissue for further analysis.

 Transtracheal FNA or transbronchial FNA